quantum-mob/Q3/README.md

 Q3 consists of several packages at different levels.
 Quisso, Fock, and Wigner are the three main packages, and they are devoted to the simulation of quantum information processing, quantum many-body systems, and quantum spin systems, respectively.
 They are based on two other lower-level packages, Pauli and Cauchy.
 Pauli itself provides useful tools to handle Pauli operators directly, but it also defines programming structures and objects for the aforementioned three and other higher-level packages.
 Cauchy, at the lowest level, defines the programming structure of the whole application.
 But it can also be used individually to facilitate complex analysis.

-The application has been developed mainly for the educational purposes.

 Once the application is installed, put

      "Q3" or "Q3/guide/Q3"